 A: For Personal Tax Exemption Cards, the person whose name and photo appear may pay with cash, credit cards or personal checks in the name of the bearer of the personal tax exemption card.
 Personal Tax Exemption Cards are non-transferable.
 Only the person whose photo appears on the front side of the card is permitted to use it.

-For Mission Tax Exemption Cards that are issued to designated representatives of embassies, consulates, and international organizations for use when making official purchases, all purchases must be made in the name of the mission and paid for by either a mission check or credit card.
+For Mission Tax Exemption Cards that are issued to designated representatives of embassies, consulates, and international organizations for use when making official purchases, all purchases must be made in the name of the mission and paid for by either a mission check, mission credit card, or wire transfer.
 Cash, credit cards or personal checks in the name of the bearer of the mission tax exemption card cannot be used as payment.
 The person whose name and photo appear on the card is the mission’s point of contact and is responsible for ensuring the accuracy of the exemption.
 This individual does not need to be present when purchases are made in the name of the mission.

 Q: How will I file my taxes if a person with a tax exemption card comes into my business?